aicell-lab/ddls-course/content/course/ddls-2024/prerequisites/_index.md

 If you are new to programming, we recommend that you complete the following course video:
 {{< youtube rfscVS0vtbw >}}

+## Pre-assignment

+To help you get a head start, we've prepared a set of useful ChatGPT prompts designed to assist you in learning basic Python operations.
+Mastering these operations will be crucial throughout the course.

+### What You Need to Do

+1\. **Review the ChatGPT Prompts**: Access the prompts and see how they can be used to learn Python basics by visiting [Learn Python with ChatGPT](https://ddls.aicell.io/post/learn-python-with-chatgpt/).

+2\. **Complete the Practice**: Use the prompts to complete the practice exercises.
+This will help you become familiar with essential Python operations.

+3\. **Upload Your Chat History**: Once you have completed the practice, save your chat history.

+4\. **Submit Your Work**: Upload the saved chat history using this [Google Form](https://forms.gle/Zgo5b5TkhMEJKchS8).

+### Submission Requirements

+- **What to Submit**: Your completed ChatGPT chat history file.

+- **Deadline**: The deadline for submission is the start date of the course, August 27th.

+- **Mandatory Participation**: This assignment is required for all students.

+### Additional Information

+- **Alternative for Advanced Students**: If you already have expertise in Python, you may opt to take a proficiency test instead of completing the tutorial.
+But you still need to upload your chat history.

+By following these steps, you'll ensure you're well-prepared for the course.
+If you have any questions or need further assistance, feel free to reach out.

 ### Quiz